Eye Movement Desensitization and Reprocessing

 Phase Three: Assessment and Reprocessing

 In phase three, the therapist begins asking the client to visualize or recall specific parts of their traumatic experience and discuss the negative emotions and beliefs they feel while doing this.
-The client chooses which aspect of their trauma they want to focus on in that session.
+The client chooses which aspect of their trauma to focus on in that session.

 Phase Four: Desensitization